galister/WlxOverlay/README.md

 If you're left handed, set `primary_hand: Left` in `config.yaml`.

-If you do make a binding for a controller that's not yet supported, please save the file using "Show Developer Output" or "Export Binding to File" and make a pull request, because bindings on SteamVR Linux is a huge pain.
+If you do end up making bindings for a controller type that's not yet supported, please save the file using "Show Developer Output" or "Export Bindings to File" and make a pull request.
+Bindings on SteamVR Linux are a huge pain, let's save each other the hassle.

 # Quick-Start Guide